Cvaniak/Consistent/README.md

 ## Newest update

+At this moment comments are stored by their position in bytes in file.
+The better approach I am trying to implement is to put them via their connection with node or line in code.
+In version when we can store them by corresponding node, we can them push them in similar way to tree.
+The way to which node to attach them will be to determine if they are on the left from code or above another node.

+## 06.03.2024

 In `poc` there are two programs: `main.py` that removes comments from file and put them to json file and `join_them.py` that merges two files together again.